jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Importing CSS4's explicit capturing to Oboe's JSONPath
 ------------------------------------------------------

-Sometimes when downloading a collection of items it is less useful to be given each element individually than being kept up to date as the collection is expanded.
-Certain Javascript libraries such as d3.js and Angular interface more naturally with arrays of items than individual entities.
-To allow integration with these libraries, on receiving an array of items it is useful to be repeatedly passed the same containing array whenever a new element is concatenated onto it.
+Some popular Javascript frameworks such as d3.js and Angular interface more naturally with collections than with individual entities.
+If we are downloading data to use with these libraries it is more useful to be notified whenever the collection is expanded than it is to be given each element individually.

 Expressing a 'contained in' relationship comes naturally to JSONPath, but no provision is made for a 'containing' relationship.
 Cascading